Gateau a La Crème

 This recipe takes time but is not difficult.
 The enriched dough is started the day before, rested and firmed up overnight in the fridge and then rolled out the next day.
 This classic French tart is absolutely gorgeous and I urge you to try it.

 This dough is best made by machine fitted with a dough hook.
-Place the yeast, milk, sugar, flour, eggs and salt into the bowl and mix on a low speed until the dough is well combined.
-With the motor running, add in then the soft butter – little by little until well incorporated..
+Place the yeast, milk and sugar together in the base of the bowl and mix together with a fork or small whisk.
+Add then the flour, eggs and salt and mix on a low speed until the dough is well combined.
+With the motor running on its lowest setting add in then the soft room temperature butter – little by little until well incorporated.
 Leave the machine running for around five minutes or so or until the dough becomes smooth and stretchy.
 This is a very wet dough.

 Grease a mixing bowl and transfer the dough, cover with a shower cap and leave in a warm place to rise.
 The oven with only the light on is just the right heat for proving.
-Leave the dough for about two hours or until doubled in size.
+Leave the dough for one and a half to two hours or until doubled in size.

 Lightly flour the work surface and transfer the risen dough.
 This mix is very soft and difficult to handle so I just use a bench scraper to help knock it back and form into a ball.
 Pop it back into the bowl, cover again with the shower cap then pop into the fridge and leave overnight to rest and firm up.

-The next day start by mixing the filling.
-Simply pop all of the ingredients together in a bowl and beat together until smooth.
-Take the dough from the fridge and divide into two.
-The dough is very easy to handle, roll out and mould.
-On a lightly floured surface, roll out to a circle large enough to fill and overlap the pastry ring.
-Once the dough is fitted into the ring use the rolling pin as an aid to trim the edges away.
+The next day – take the dough from the fridge, turn out of the bowl onto a floured surface and divide into two.
+The dough is now firm and easy to handle.
+Roll out each half of the dough on a lightly floured surface in a circle large enough to fill and overlap the pastry ring.
+Once the dough is fitted into the ring use the rolling pin as an aid to roll over the tin and trim the edges away.

 Prick the bottom of the dough then pop into the oven with just the light on and allow to prove for one hour.

-If you decide to freeze one of your dough cases then pop it into the freezer before this second prove.
+(If you decide to freeze one of your dough cases then pop it into the freezer before this second prove.
 When ready to use, take from the freezer and thaw then allow to prove for one hour.
+If you do not have a second tin – freeze the dough in a ball then when ready to use, thaw in the fridge and roll out.)

-15 minutes before the end of the proving time preheat the oven to 200degrees c (fan)
+15 minutes before the end of the proving time, remove your proving tart and preheat the oven to 200degrees c (fan).
+Place a baking sheet into the oven to preheat.

 < Back to Recipes